holochain/android-service-runtime/crates/runtime-ffi/README.md

 A simple wrapper around `holochain-conductor-runtime`, with the addition of using [`uniffi`](https://docs.rs/uniffi/latest/uniffi/) to generate FFI functions and Kotlin bindings to them.
 ## Build

-This repo includes two scripts to build the crate as a library for android targets, generate kotlin bindings, and copy both the library and bindings into the kotlin library [`org.holochain.androidserviceruntime.service`](../../libraries/service/README.md).
+This repo includes a script to build the crate as a library for android targets, generate kotlin bindings, and copy both the library and bindings into the kotlin library [`org.holochain.androidserviceruntime.service`](../../libraries/service/README.md).

 Supported android targets are `aarch64-linux-android`, `x86_64-linux-android`, and `i686-linux-android`.